zhenging/hist207b/notes/11_world_war_II/26_world_war_II.md

 9\.
 World War II had profound effects on American life and society.
 What were they?
 + p.992
 + Isolationism  branruptcy.
++ Expansion of the federal goverment
++ America emerged of the most powerful nation in the world.